-However, if you create individual or hybrid ownership, the acquisition by employees of shares (and their disposal) may result in a personal tax liability where the employee acquires shares for less than their market value.
-Additionally, if the employee subsequently disposes of their shares for more than their value when they were acquired, they will often be subject to capital gains tax on the gain.
+If you create individual or hybrid ownership, the acquisition by employees of shares (and their disposal) may result in a personal tax liability where the employee acquires shares for less than their market value.
+Additionally, if the employee subsequently disposes of their shares for more than their value when they were acquired, they will often be subject to CGT on the gain.